 - Students must satisfactorily complete at least 60 semester credits at the 1000-level or higher.
-No more than 3 credits of the 60 credits can be completed in Physical Education.
+No more than 3 of the 60 credits can be completed in physical education.

 - Students must achieve a minimum overall grade point average of 2.00 for all courses attempted at Cuyahoga Community College (with exceptions as provided under College policies for repeating a course, Grade Forgiveness and Fresh Start).

 - Students must complete a minimum of 20 of the 60 semester credits at Cuyahoga Community College after the ATS application has been approved.